pietroleonardi42/pietroleonardi42.github.io/content/_index.md

           As a collaborator of the CHEOPS science team, I am currently working on the characterization of resonant multi-planet systems and the study of dynamical phenomena such as apsidal precession in eccentric hot Jupiters to probe their internal structure and tidal dissipation properties (OrbitalWALTZ program, PI: Leonardi, 190 orbits, PR150089).

           In parallel, within the GAPS collaboration, I focus on characterizing long-period sub-Neptunes, prime targets for atmospheric studies, and on measuring the masses of planets around young stars, combining photometric follow-up with extreme-precision HARPS-N RV campaigns to understand their composition and early evolution.

-          Image credit: “A Perfect Sunset” by Axel Astro, 2021.
     design:
       columns: '3'
       css_class: fullwidth-text dark